 How Power of Attorney Can Lead to Asset Deprivation

-Asset deprivation through Power of Attorney abuse is a growing concern among UK homeowners.
-When granting someone the authority to manage our financial affairs, we trust that they will act in our best interest.
-However, this trust can sometimes be misplaced, leading to the misuse of the granted powers.
+Asset deprivation through misuse of a Lasting Power of Attorney is a growing concern among UK families.
+When we grant someone the authority to manage our financial affairs, we trust that they will act in our best interest.
+However, this trust can sometimes be misplaced, leading to the misuse of the powers we’ve granted — and, in the worst cases, to the depletion or diversion of our assets.

 Abuse of Power by Attorneys

 The abuse of power by attorneys can take many forms, ranging from subtle manipulations to outright theft.
-Financial abuse occurs when an attorney uses the grantor’s assets for their own benefit, often under the guise of managing the grantor’s affairs.
+Financial abuse occurs when an attorney uses the donor’s assets for their own benefit, often under the guise of managing the donor’s affairs.
 This can lead to significant financial losses and, in severe cases, complete asset deprivation.
+The Office of the Public Guardian receives thousands of concerns about attorney conduct each year.

 Common Scenarios of Abuse

-- Unusual or unexplained transactions on bank statements.
+- Unusual or unexplained transactions on the donor’s bank statements.

-- Changes in investment strategies that benefit the attorney rather than the grantor.
+- Changes in investment strategies that benefit the attorney rather than the donor.

-- Assets being transferred into the attorney’s name or that of their family members.
+- The donor’s property or other assets being transferred into the attorney’s name or that of their family members.

 Being vigilant about these signs can help prevent asset deprivation.
-It’s essential to monitor the attorney’s actions and ensure they align with the grantor’s wishes and best interests.
+Family members and professionals should monitor the attorney’s actions and ensure they align with the donor’s wishes and best interests.

 Identifying Signs of Deprivation